wcm-io/io.wcm.handler.media/src/site/markdown/dynamic-media-openapi.md

 When rendering local assets, the existence and approval state is checked within the local content repository when resolving the media.
 For this reason, local assets have to be published in AEM after setting the Approval state.

-For remote assets, the Media Handler assumes by default that a given remote asset reference is always valid, and supports all requested resolutions.

-Optionally, you can enable the metadata service.
-If enabled, each time a remote asset reference is resolved, the following checks are executed:
+For remote assets, validating depends on the state of the metadata service (see system configuration).
+If enabled, the following checks are executed during media resolution:

 * If the remote asset does not exist, or is not approved, the reference is handled as invalid and the component can react to it (e.g. hide the image component).
 * If the requested resolution of a rendition is larger than the original resolution of the binary asset, the rendition is handled as invalid.
 This avoid upscaling, and avoids using an asset in a context which would result in bad image quality for the user.

-See system configuration how to enable the metadata service.
+If the metadata services is not enabled, the Media Handler assumes by default that a given remote asset reference is always valid, and supports all requested resolutions.

 ### System configuration